sotasan/decompiler/README.md

 ## Build

-To build the application from source, you can navigate to a new directory and run the following script:
+To build the application from source, make sure you have Java 11+ installed, then just build it with Gradle:

 ```bash
 $ git clone https://github.com/sotasan/decompiler.git